aluedtke7/shoppinglist/README.md

 When this parameter is set, it overrides the URL that is set via the UI.
 This makes it easy to switch between different PocketBase instances while developing.

-## Run a debug Web version with external host
+## Run a debug Web version with an external host

 If you want to run the app as a Web app, you have to use a commandline like this: